-Our international faculty is enthusiastic to create research with practical applications that can demonstrate a measureable impact on real-life situations.
+Our international faculty is enthusiastic to create research with practical applications that can demonstrate a measurable impact on real-life situations.
 We are keen to develop collaborative links between interested industry and academia.

 Past projects include: